Gaiana/nirdust/README.md

 The package provides several functionalities to pre-process spectra and fit the hot dust component of a AGN K-band spectrum with black body functions.

-Nirdust needs a minimum of two spectra to run: a target one, where the dust temperature will be determined, and a reference spectrum, where the emission is considered to be purely stellar.
-The reference spectrum spectrum will be used by Nirdust to model the stellar emission from the target spectrum.
+NIRDust needs a minimum of two spectra to run: a target one, where the dust temperature will be determined, and a reference spectrum, where the emission is considered to be purely stellar.
+The reference spectrum spectrum will be used by NIRDust to model the stellar emission from the target spectrum.

-Footnote: the hot dust component may or may not be present in your type 2 nuclei, do not get disappointed if Nirdust finds nothing.
+Footnote: the hot dust component may or may not be present in your type 2 nuclei, do not get disappointed if NIRDust finds nothing.

 ## Requeriments

-You will need Python 3.8 or 3.9 to run Nirdust.
+You will need Python 3.8 or higher to run NIRDust.

 ## Installation

-You can install the least stable version of Nirdust from pip:
+You can install the least stable version of NIRDust from pip:

 ``` python